 The recommendations that the regulations include a waiver by CBP of its ability to challenge or change the sampling or methodology or to go outside the sampling plan to examine entries, after there is acceptance of the sampling plan by the parties, cannot be adopted in this final rule.
 CBP is authorized under law to conduct audits to ensure compliance with the customs laws and other laws in order to protect the revenue and enforce various restrictions.
 The audit program is CBP's primary means for ensuring this compliance.
 It is a critical oversight and enforcement function.
 To effectively perform this function, CBP must have flexibility to make necessary adjustments while conducting audits.

 Regarding the recommendation that the regulations provide for a written waiver, CBP agrees that a written waiver would be appropriate.
-Therefore, CBP is adding to the regulation in this final rule (19 CFR 163.11(c)(1)) that a management official with authority to bind the audited entity must sign the waiver on the audited entity's behalf.
+Therefore, CBP is Start Printed Page 65957adding to the regulation in this final rule (19 CFR 163.11(c)(1)) that a management official with authority to bind the audited entity must sign the waiver on the audited entity's behalf.
 This official should have responsibility over the company's importation or trade matters and/or other matters involving the customs laws and regulations, or other trade related laws and regulations.
 The appropriate RA field director will have authority to sign for CBP.
 It is noted, however, that in some instances, the sampling plan and/or methodology must be adjusted or modified after it has been discussed and accepted or after it has been commenced.
 In these instances, further discussions of these adjustments/modifications would require another written waiver to evidence the audited entity's acceptance of the changes.